-- 19.3 (1) The party and in the case of a Member State its agent, together with the attorney-atlaw or other legal practitioner who is authorised to negotiate on behalf of a party, shall attend the case management conference and any pre-hearing review. - (2) The Court may dispense with the attendance of any person specified under sub-rule (1). - (3) Where the case management conference or pre-hearing review is not attended by any person specified under sub-rule (1), the Court may adjourn the case management conference or pre-hearing review to a fixed date and may exercise any of its powers under this Part or Part 30. - (4) Where the Court is satisfied that notice of the hearing has been served on the absent party or parties in accordance with these Rules, then the Court may take such steps as appear just, including dismissing the originating application or entering judgment against the defendant.
+- (2) The Court may dispense with the attendance of any person specified under subrule (1). - (3) Where the case management conference or pre-hearing review is not attended by any person specified under sub-rule (1), the Court may adjourn the case management conference or pre-hearing review to a fixed date and may exercise any of its powers under this Part or Part 30. - (4) Where the Court is satisfied that notice of the hearing has been served on the absent party or parties or any interveners in accordance with these Rules, then the Court may take such steps as appear just, including dismissing the originating application or entering judgment against the defendant.